-Thus, on the one hand there are memory traces – specific configurations of – complexification; and on the other there are (let us say) complex waveforms which are the periodic correlates of these memory traces.
-This distinction between and can be read onto the distinction between thing-presentation and word-presentation, insofar as the latter is taken as being an indication of quality.
-They are entangled with each other, however, in the sense that each implies the presence of the other, even if a particular pattern of – complexification is only a memory trace and cannot be repeated.
+Thus, on the one hand there are memory traces – specific configurations of -complexification; and on the other there are (let us say) complex waveforms which are the periodic correlates of these memory traces.
+This distinction between and is later read onto the distinction between thing-presentation and word-presentation, insofar as the latter is taken as being an indication of quality.
+They are entangled with each other, however, in the sense that each implies the presence of the other, even if a particular pattern of -complexification is only a memory trace and cannot be repeated.

 In his letter to Fleiss of the 6th December 1896, Freud postulated a process of stratification in which W [Wahrnehmungen (perceptions)] are neurones in which perceptions originate , to which consciousness attaches, but which in themselves retain no trace of what has happened; Wz [Wahrnehmungszeichen (indication of perception)] is the first registration of perceptions, arranged according to associations by simultaneity (; Ub [Unbewusstsein (unconsciousness)] is the second registration arranged according to the process of complexification ); and Vb [Vorbewusstsein (preconsciousness)] the third transcription, attached to word-presentation.